 - Get started now.
 Begin taking good care of your feet today.
 Set a time every day to check your feet.

 Simply doing the above while keeping your blood glucose within a reasonable range will prevent many diabetic ulcerations from happening in the first place.
 Here at Gentle Touch Foot Care, Dr. Theall and Dr. Saleh are trained in the latest technology for healing of wounds.
 We believe in education before amputation, we use many wound products, most notably graft and topical treatment for diabetic ulcerations.

 A podiatrist is the only person that is trained in a specialized field in medicine for anything concerning the lower extremity, foot and ankle, that’s why it is important for you to visit your podiatrist if there are any problems concerning your feet.
 In the case of diabetic foot care it is always good to get it detected and dealt with before it affects your quality of life.
+By allowing your podiatrist at Gentle Touch Foot Care to check your feet regularly, it could save you from getting ulcerations, complications and avoid the need for surgery.
 If there you have any other questions feel free to contact Dr. Theall’s and Dr. Saleh’s Gentle Touch Foot Care office for all your foot and ankle needs and concerns at 973-673-FOOT (3668).